vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/19/_index.md

 *pada-pāṭha*.—**Second**, book xix. is entirely ignored by the Pañcapaṭalikā or Old Anukr., as is stated also by SPP. in his Critical Notice, vol. i., p.
-24.—**Third**, "to the apprehension of the Prātiçākhya the Atharva-Veda comprehended only the first eighteen books of the present collection": so Whitney, Prāt., p.
+24.—**Third**, "to the apprehension of the Prātiśākhya the Atharva-Veda comprehended only the first eighteen books of the present collection": so Whitney, Prāt., p.
 581; cf. his Index of passages referred to by the AV.
 Prāt., p.
 600 c, and especially his notes to Prāt. ii.
 67 c and ii.
 22.⌋

-⌊**Relation of book xix. to Kāuçika.**—The sūtra-citations do not imply recognition of the text of book xix. as an integral part of the *saṁhitā*.—Bloomfield has made a critical separation of the more original *vidhāna*-matter from the *gṛhya*-matter in the text of Kāuçika, and styles the former "Atharva-sūtra" or "Vidhāna-sūtra": see his Introd. to Kāuç., p. xxviii., and his essay in *Göttingische gelehrte Anzeigen*, 1902, p.
-489. His Vidhāna-sūtra comprehends the text of Kāuç. from the beginning of kaṇḍikā 7 to the end of kaṇḍikā 52, excepting perhaps most of the matter (42.
+⌊**Relation of book xix. to Kāuśika.**—The sūtra-citations do not imply recognition of the text of book xix. as an integral part of the *saṁhitā*.—Bloomfield has made a critical separation of the more original *vidhāna*-matter from the *gṛhya*-matter in the text of Kāuśika, and styles the former "Atharva-sūtra" or "Vidhāna-sūtra": see his Introd. to Kāuś., p. xxviii., and his essay in *Göttingische gelehrte Anzeigen*, 1902, p.
+489. His Vidhāna-sūtra comprehends the text of Kāuś. from the beginning of kaṇḍikā 7 to the end of kaṇḍikā 52, excepting perhaps most of the matter (42.
 19 to 43.
-20) just preceding the *vaçāçamana*, and excepting the *vaçāçamana* itself (43.
+20) just preceding the *vaśāśamana*, and excepting the *vaśāśamana* itself (43.
 21 to 45.
 19): that is, his Vidhāna-sūtra runs from 7.
 1 to 42.
 18 and from 46.
 1
 to 52.
 21.\*—Now it is in the first place to be noted that no verse whatever is cited in the text of the "Vidhāna-sūtra" (whether by